top of page

 Sweeney made headlines more recently after Batwoman star Ruby Rose called her a "cretin" and blamed her for "ruining" boxing biopic, Christy (find out more here).

-I wondered why almost six months later is she all of a sudden condeming hate when she had every opportunity to do it back then?
-Then it dawned on me.
-I truly believe she's suddenly condemning the ad as being discriminative because her last two movies (Americana and Christie) were huge box office flops.
-With The Housemaid being a bigger-budgeted film and based on a book (which would mean Lionsgate is clamoring for a mainstream hit), she was sent in to do damage control.
+She's suddenly condemning hate because her last three movies (Americana, Eden and Christie) were huge box office flops.
+With The Housemaid being a bigger-budgeted film and based on a book (which would mean Lionsgate is clamoring for a mainstream hit), this is clearly a PR stunt to do damage control on your messy personal beliefs.

-However, I think the damage is done.
-People were already side-eying her when they discovered the condervative red hat party they threw for her mother's birthday, which was a play on the red MAGA hats.
-She has spent her off time cucking herself to male right-wing incel rage baitors on social media.
-The problem is, that audience isn't coming out to see her movies.
-She's also been dating polarizing media conglomerate and zionist Scooter Braun, and don't get me started on her recent MAGA mom Faux News host makeover with that stiff bob she's been spotted rocking as of late.
+People were already side-eying her when they discovered the conservative red hat party they threw for her mother's birthday, which was a play on the red MAGA hats.
+She's spent her off time cucking herself to male right-wing incel rage baitors on social media, who isn't coming out to see her movies.
+She registered as a Republican in Florida recently, and thought that by acting as a pin up girl for the right that her career would flourish.
+Only it backfired.

 Comments